aiXander/Realtime_PyAudio_FFT/README.md

 ![Teaser image](./assets/usage.png)

 **Requirements:**

 I developped this code on my local machine, it has not been properly tested on other setups..
-If something doesn't work, please try to fix it yourself and post an issue if needed!
+If something doesn't work, please first try to fix it yourself and post an issue if needed!
 * Tested on Ubuntu 18.04
 * Other platforms like Mac/Windows should work if PyGame can find your display (can be tricky with WSL)